ava-labs/avalanche-docs/docs/subnets/reference-cli-commands.md

 <!-- markdownlint-enable MD013 -->

-#### Import from a public network
+#### Import from a Public Network

-The subnet import public command will import a subnet configuration from a running network.
+The `subnet import public` command will import a Subnet configuration from a running network.

 The genesis file should be available from the disk for this to work.
-By default, an imported subnet will not overwrite an existing subnet with the same name.
+By default, an imported Subnet will not overwrite an existing Subnet with the same name.
 To allow overwrites, provide the --force flag.

 **Usage:**